SymfonyCasts/testing/sfcasts/ep1/mocking-stubs.md

 We *could* run our tests now, but they would fail.
 We taught our mock client *what* it should return when we call the `request()` method. *But*, *now* we need to teach our `$mockResponse` what *it* needs to do when we call the `toArray()` method.
-So right above, lets teach the `$mockResponse` that when we call, `method('toArray')` and it `willReturn()` an array of issues.
+So right above, let's teach the `$mockResponse` that when we call, `method('toArray')` and it `willReturn()` an array of issues.
 Because that's what GitHub returns when we call the API.